masesgroup/JNet/src/documentation/articles/API_extensibility.md

 var isEmpty = data.isEmpty();
 ```

-The `Hashtable`, and any other ready made class of the library, supports the **dynamic** access to the methods available in Java side.
+The `Hashtable`, and any other ready made class of the library, supports the **dynamic** access to the methods available in Java™ side.
 The previous example demostrates the behavior.

 ## When a class is not available